keithalewis/winsock/README.md

 to get to the difficult to reason about and solve problems involved in networked computing.
 It provides training wheels for the pesky minutia involved with creating sockets and setting them up for reading and writing.
-The socket API is quite ancient and by necessity deals with the low level machinery involved with shipping bits between any two computers connected to a network.
+The socket API is quite ancient and by necessity deals with the low level machinery involved in shipping bits between any two computers connected to a network.

-The design philosophy is to allow use of all standard socket related functions and only provide simple wrappers for common patterns using modern type safe and RAII best practices.
+The design philosophy is to allow use of all standard socket API functions and only provide simple wrappers for common patterns of using sockets that are type safe and leverage RAII best practices.
 This library will help you avoid making dumb mistakes.
 You can make smart mistakes in the rest of your code later.

-Sockets and associated structures are parameterized by _address family_ so the C++ type system enforces compatible calls to the socket API.
+Sockets and their associated structures are parameterized by _address family_ and enumerations are defined using `enum class` so the C++ type system enforces compatible calls to the socket API.
-Enumerations are defined in `enum class`es to ensure argument correctness and provide intellisence assistence.
 A buffer class is provided to isolate the mechanics of providing characters to the send and recv socket calls.

 A client program to send and receive a message using TCP to server